manasbir/sqrt-optimizooooooor/README.md

 https://en.wikipedia.org/wiki/Methods_of_computing_square_roots

-alot of the work is to do with the guesses, and we will steal that off hackers delight/oz math.sol
+alot of the work is to do with the guesses, and we will steal that off hackers delight/oz math.sol for initial testing

 in solidity the decimals dont matter, so checks are easy i dont think yul math saves gas lol

-oz doesnt use checks but instead relies on the fact that the guesses made are good and perhaps more efficient than recursion, i thinks thats due to checks
+oz doesnt use checks but instead relies on the fact that the guesses made are good and perhaps more efficient than recursion, i thinks thats due to the checks not being worth it computationally

-a way to counteract this is to only check after a certain amount of guesses
+a way to counteract this is to only check after a certain amount of guesses, but that is also hard to do

+we could also check for when it reaches a dif of one, but that's quite a bit of computation

 # todo
 -figure out how oz makes its guesses